sclu1034/Dota2Stats/README.md

 ##Installation
-Unzip the contents of the zip file into your C:/Users/<YourUserName>/Documents/Rainmeter/Skins directory and activate the skin in Rainmeter.
+Unzip the contents of the zip file into your `%USERPROFILE%\Documents\Rainmeter\Skins` directory and activate the skin in Rainmeter.
 Then open Variables.ini located inside the @Resource folder in a text editor such as Notepad and replace the text behind "URL=" with your profile URL.

 ##Customization